apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

    // an optional plain message to explain why it is in such state string reason = 4;
 }

+message UpdateConfigurationRequest {
+    // New config what needs to be saved string configs = 1;
+}

+message UpdateConfigurationResponse {
+    // flag that marks the config update success or failure bool success = 1;

+    // the old configuration what was changed string oldConfig = 2;

+    // reason in case of failure
+    string reason = 3;
+}
 ```

 #### Event Plugin